arangodb/docs/3.6/oasis/getting-started.md

 ---
 # Getting Started with ArangoDB Oasis

-The instructions below are a quick start guide on how to set up your first ArangoDB deployment in Oasis.
-It covers everything from creating an account to using the Oasis web interface to set up a test organization, project and deployment, as well as accessing and deleting the deployment.
+This quick start guide covers the basics from creating an account to setting up and accessing your first ArangoDB deployment in Oasis.

 For general information about ArangoDB Oasis, see [cloud.arangodb.com](https://cloud.arangodb.com/home?utm_source=docs&utm_medium=cluster_pages&utm_campaign=docs_traffic){:target="_blank"}.